evnik/XcodeRN/Xcode12Beta6.md

 *   The `instruments` command is now deprecated in favor of its replacement: `xctrace`. `xctrace` records, imports, and exports data from Instruments `.trace` files.
 (36641078)

 ### Interface Builder

+#### Resolved

+*   Fixed an issue that prevented new iOS and tvOS app projects that use Objective-C and storyboard files from compiling.
+(66867795, 67024094)

 #### Deprecations